-GDMEC/11/21/3.3 Membership Newsletter Giles Latham, Communications and Marketing Manager, shared the draft Newsletter that is to be circulated during the Election period with the committee.
-The committee all agreed that this issue looks excellent and thanked all concerned for the input and effort.
-GDMEC/11/21/6.3 HDFT Strategy - Staff and Public Engagement Matt Graham, Director of Strategy, confirmed that the 5 year Trust Strategy plan had been due for update in 2019, and though work was underway, it was then delayed by the Covid pandemic.
-He confirmed that the current plan is to embark on a refresh of both the Trust and Clinical Strategy, via a number of surveys.
+GDMEC/11/21/3.3 Membership Newsletter Giles Latham, Communications and Marketing Manager, shared the draft Newsletter that is to be circulated during the Election period with the committee Newsletter that is to be circulated during the Election period with the committee The committee all agreed that this issue looks excellent and thanked a concerned for the input and effort.
+GDMEC/11/21/6.3 HDFT Strategy - Staff and Public Engagement Matt Graham, Director of Strategy, confirmed that the 5 year Trust Strategy plan had been due for update in 2019, and though work was underway, it was there delayed by the Covid pandemic.
+He confirmed that the current plan is to embard on a refresh of both the Trust and Clinical Strategy, via a number of surveys.
 It is important that patients, families, the public and our members of staff are involved, and in order to gather the views of as many people as possible, he requested support from Governors as part of the process.
-The committee agreed that these surveys were extremely valuable to the organisation, noting that it was important that the strategy needs to be realistic, particularly in terms of the workforce plan.
-It was further noted that there is a lot of work involved in producing the strategy, with Matt Graham confirming that his team, Executives and the Project Management team will be involved.
+The committee agreed that these surveys were extremely valuable to the organisation, noting that it was important that the strategy needs to be realistic particularly in terms of the workforce plan.
+It was further noted that there is a lo of work involved in producing the strategy, with Matt Graham confirming that his team, Executives and the Project Management team will be involved.
 Angela Schofield noted that, without the restrictions of the pandemic, members of the public would be invited to attend workshops to contribute to the development of the strategy, but this is not currently possible.
 She further noted that a core function of governors is to engage with members, and this was an important opportunity to contribute.
 Matt Graham confirmed that he would be happy to look at online sessions for engagement with members, and Healthwatch have confirmed use of their contacts and groups as well.
 An update on progress will be provided at the next meeting.
-4.0 GOVERNAM ICE GDMEC/11/21/4.0 Annual Review - Effectiveness of Council of Governors The Chair reminded the committee about the effectiveness survey that had been circulated, and discussed the options relating to whether NHS Providers should be used to carry out an independent effectiveness survey, which will cost c.£2,000.
-The committee briefly discussed the use of a survey, with Sue Eddleston commenting that this should be carried out, so that any perceived weaknesses can be addressed, and strengths can be acknowledged.
+4.0 GOVERNA ICE GDMEC/11/21/4.0 Annual Review - Effectiveness of Council of Governors The Chair reminded the committee about the effectiveness survey that had beer circulated, and discussed the options relating to whether NHS Providers should be used to carry out an independent effectiveness survey, which will cos c.£2,000.
+The committee briefly discussed the use of a survey, with Sue Eddlestor commenting that this should be carried out, so that any perceived weaknesses can be addressed, and strengths can be acknowledged.
 Doug Masterton also commented that duties of governors include providing links to the community and liaison with the board.
-It was agreed that the Chair would produce a paper to support use of an independent effectiveness survey, for discussion/approval at the March 2022 Council of Governors meeting.
-Action: Clare Illingworth 5.0 CLOSING IT EMS GDMEC/11/21/5.1 Any Other Business Angela Schofield informed the committee that Dr Loveena Kunwar, Staff Governor for the Medical Practitioners Constituency had resigned as a governor and the seat will remain vacant until the next round of elections.
+It was agreed that the Chair would produce a paper to support use of all independent offectiveness survey for discussion/approval at the March 2003. independent effectiveness survey, for discussion/approval at the March 2022 Council of Governors meeting.
+Action: Clare Illingworth 5.0 CLOSING I GDMEC/11/21/5.1 Any Other Business Angela Schofield informed the committee that Dr Loveena Kunwar, Staf

 GDMEC/11/21/5.2 Evaluation of Meeting The committee agreed that the updates and information provided had been extremely useful.
 GDMEC/11/21/5.3 Date and Time of Next Meeting As agreed during the meeting, future meetings will take place on Wednesday, instead of Tuesday.
-The schedule for 2022 is as follows: 19 January 202223 March 202218 May 202220 July 202221 September 202216 November 2022Meetings would commence at 4:00pm and close at 5:30pm.
+The schedule for 2022 is as follows: 19 January 2022 23 March 2022 18 May 2022 20 July 2022 21 September 2022 16 November 2022 Meetings would commence at 4:00pm and close at 5:30pm.